laurenmitch/laurenmitch.github.io/project/ai.md

 ## See It in Action

-You can watch the walkthrough video here:
+You can watch the walkthrough video on Youtube by clicking the image below:
 [![Watch the video](https://img.youtube.com/vi/MidtF8TrSLU/0.jpg)](https://www.youtube.com/watch?v=MidtF8TrSLU)